AndradeF87/aura-villas-bali/artifacts/AURABranding.md

 Use for: Body text, icons, subtle lines

-Accent Color (Optional for Luxury Touch)
+Accent Color (Optional for Boutique Touch)
 Antique Gold – Elegant and upscale without being flashy

 HEX: #C1A265